Power BI adoption roadmap: Data culture

 Checklist - Here are some considerations and key actions that you can take to strengthen your data culture.

-• Align on data culture goals and strategy: Give serious consideration to the type of data culture that you want to cultivate.
+• Align your data culture goals and strategy: Give serious consideration to the type of data culture that you want to cultivate.
 Ideally, it's more from a position of user empowerment than a position of command and control.

 • Understand your current state: Talk to stakeholders in different business units to understand which analytics practices are currently working well and which practices aren't working well for data-driven decision-making.
 Conduct a series of workshops to understand the current state and to formulate the desired future state.